 You-Are-Loved-Red-Keepsake-Book

-Mother’s Day gives us a perfect excuse to gather our printed photos and preserve them in this little album letting Mom know how much she is loved.
-Compile pictures of mom and her loved ones in a You Are Loved keepsake book along with some handwritten notes, and you’ll have the perfect Mother’s Day gift that will live on well beyond this May.
+Mother’s Day gives us a perfect excuse to gather and preserve our printed photos in this little album, letting Mom know how much she is loved.
+Compile pictures of mom and her loved ones in a You Are Loved keepsake book and some handwritten notes, and you’ll have the perfect Mother’s Day gift that will live on well beyond this May.

 READ How To Create A Meaningful Keepsake for Your Child

-This Mother’s Day and beyond, consider purchasing a gift for Mom that will help her showcase the stories and memories that have made up her life.
+This Mother’s Day and beyond, consider purchasing a gift for Mom to help her showcase the stories and memories that have made up her life.

 100-Questions-For-Mom-Journal-Amy-Carney